 In November 2016, Luvata Heat Transfer Solutions (HTS) Division was purchased by Modine Manufacturing Company.

-The release of R22, including those from leaks, contribute to the depletion of the earth’s ozone layer
+Releases of R22 into the earth’s atmosphere, including those from leaks, contribute to the depletion of the earth’s ozone layer.

 As a result, Australia has a legislated phase out of all HCFCs in line with its obligations under the Montreal Protocol on Substances that Deplete the Ozone Layer.
 Australia will largely phase out the import of HCFCs from 2016, apart from the equivalent of around 45 tonnes of R22 a year.